 For the details on how to make this appeal, go to Chapter 9 of this booklet (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
-The appeals process is a formal process with detailed procedures and important deadlines.
-If making an appeal is new to
+The appeals process is

 - If you want to make an appeal about getting paid back for a medical service, go to Section 5.3 in Chapter 9. - If you want to make an appeal about getting paid back for a drug, go to Section 6.5 of Chapter 9.